-You’ve nailed your job interview but there is a small hang up.
-Your would-be employer has requested that you submit a copy of your high school diploma to them.
-You lost that thing years ago, and you don’t know how to get a copy of your high school diploma.
+You’ve nailed your job interview but there is a small issue.
+Your would-be employer has requested that you submit a copy of your high school diploma to them but you lost that thing years ago, and you don’t know how to get a new copy of your high school diploma.

 Is it possible to request a new one?
 The answer is yes.
 You just need to contact someone and fill out a few forms for them.

-Do this and you can have a new diploma in your hand in a matter of weeks.
+Do this and you can have a new diploma copy in your hand in a matter of weeks or even days.
 Okay, so it can be a little more complicated than that depending on your situation.
 Check out this step by step guide so you know what to do to get around these little hiccups.

 1. Getting in Touch with Your Old High School